Reflecting Upon Irreducible Mind

 all the possible

-manifestations of individual consciousness properties
+manifestations of individual consciousness

-non-individual consciousness) since it's
+as pure non-individual consciousness) since it's

-pure consciousness in itself.
+pure consciousness

-it), the individual bodies are
+comments on it), the individual bodies are

-actually filtering non-individual consciousness
+actually filtering non-individual

-or particular forms of it.
+individual or particular forms of it.

 I still don't quite agree with Jime on this